Ground Sage Uses: Adding Flavor and Health Benefits

 Pairing with Other Herbs and Spices

-Sage pairs well with other herbs and spices, including rosemary, thyme, and garlic.
-It also complements citrus flavors, such as lemon and orange, and peppery flavors, such as black pepper.
+Sage pairs well with herbs and spices such as rosemary, thyme, and garlic.
+It also complements citrus flavors like lemon and orange, along with peppery notes from black pepper.
+When you cook with sage, pair it with other herbs and spices to enhance its flavor.

-For example, a rub made with sage, rosemary, and thyme is a classic seasoning for roasted chicken or turkey.
-Sage can also be used as a garnish for dishes, such as soups and stews, to add a fragrant and minty aroma.
+For example, you can create a classic rub with sage, rosemary, and thyme to season roasted chicken or turkey.
+You can also garnish soups and stews with sage to add a fragrant, minty aroma.
+In addition, you can use sage essential oil in aromatherapy to promote relaxation and reduce stress.

 Ground Sage in Different Cuisines